-Georgia College and the USG BOR is committed to creating a more ethical culture.
+Georgia College & State University and the USG BOR are committed to creating a more ethical culture.
 This webpage is intended to provide you with our core values and the importance of building an ethical culture together.

 What do we mean by workplace ethics?

 One of the most important responsibilities that we place on the employees of organizations is upholding the highest standards of ethical behavior.
 In a nutshell, this comes down to doing the right thing even when the wrong thing might also have some attraction.
 Workplace ethics are most often related to decision-making processes.
 Most leaders face the opportunity to choose between alternative courses of action in their work situations and other aspects of their lives.
 Work-place ethics refer to choosing the option that is determined to be the moral or legal “right” choice, even if the other alternative(s) are very attractive and even if you can “get away with” the less ethical choice.

 Who is Responsible for Creating an Ethical Culture at Georgia College?

 All the stakeholders in the Georgia College community are responsible for creating an ethical culture.